sbmanthri/festicket/README.md

-Instructions:
+# festicket
+#Instructions:
-Basic WebdriverIO,Mocha project
+#Basic WebdriverIO,Mocha project
-to run npx wdio wdio.conf.js
+#to run npx wdio wdio.conf.js

-Analysis:
+#Analysis:
-Unable to add ticket to shopping basket, Manully it is working Signup popup is appearing ,did not appear ysterday.# festicket
+#Unable to add ticket to shopping basket, Manully it is working
+#Signup popup is appearing ,did not appear yesterday.